uboslinux/ubos-website/content/docs/developers/toyapps/helloworld.md

    [Arch Linux Wiki](https://wiki.archlinux.org/index.php/Pacman).)

 1. Once the package has been created, the developer makes the package available to the user.
-   In the general case, this involves uploading the package to the {{% gl UBOS_Depot  %}}, UBOS quality assurance etc etc, but for our purposes here, ignore all that and simply assume that the package file created by the developer has somehow arrived on the user's
+   In the general case, this involves uploading the package to the {{% gl Depot  %}}, UBOS quality assurance etc etc, but for our purposes here, ignore all that and simply assume that the package file created by the developer has somehow arrived on the user's
    {{% gl Device %}}, such as by file transfer.